AKA Kngwarrey, Emily Kam, Ngwarray, Kngarreye, Ngwaria

 In that year (2007) no less than four works entered her top ten results.
 Deutscher~Menzies achieved $156,000 for My Country 1994 in their September sale (Lot 44), while sister company Lawson~Menzies followed this with Earth’s Creation II in November.
 Both were non-Delmore works, produced ‘en plein air’ for Dacou Gallery.
 Earths Creation II, was another major multi-panelled piece that had been painted during the same 1995 workshop as her record breaking work.
 It entered the records as her third highest sale when it sold for $336,000 against a presale estimate of $450,000-600,000 (Lot 60).
 To end a very good year for the artist, Wild Anooralya, produced at Delmore Downs in 1992, entered her records at number six when sold for $210,000 at Sotheby's in November (Lot 70).

 The second highest price paid for a work by this artist was the $463,000 for Spring Celebration 1991, which measured 130 x 230 cm, and sold at Sotheby’s in 2003.
 This reflects the premium paid for major paintings from her early period, however, outstanding works from later periods always do well when offered for sale.
 The best example is Kame Colour 1995, a truly luminous late career work in the meandering linear yam style.
 Though just 90 x 150 cm in size, when offered at Lawson Menzies in 2006 it sold for $240,000, the artists’ sixth highest price at the time.
 Reputedly purchased by a consortium of collectors put together by Rod Menzies it was reoffered through Deutscher~Menzies in 2008, just as the market began to go soft and sold for $216,000.
-It currently holds Emily’s twelfth and thirteenth highest records.
 Yet in what is a salutory tale, it was offered again in 2009 and sold for $159,000, and again in 2013 by which time its value had dropped to just $138,000.
 Why a painting of such quality would be sold publically 5 times over within 7 years and drop in value by 40% is a story that may never be fully revealed, such are the intrigues of the auction market.

 Sales of Emily’s works slumped immediately following her death.
 While the primary market for her works exceeded $1,000,000 in 1996, her total secondary market sales were just $344,420.
 It reflected a ‘wait and see’ attitude, and an unwillingness amongst holders of important works to test the market.
 A premature release of works by nervous collectors in 1998 and caution during the following year, when Deutscher~Menzies held its first specialist auction, saw sales slump to just $382,640.
 This was, no doubt, due to a fierce publicity battle between the auction houses over provenance issues.
 Sales grew steadily thereafter and peaked in 2004 with total sales at auction reaching $2,072,538 due to Christies, Lawson Menzies, Shapiro and Bonhams and Goodman all joining Sotheby’s with specialist auctions.
 However this figure almost halved in each of the following two years as all but Lawson~Menzies abandoned the field.
 With the sale of four works achieving top ten status, 2007 proved to be Emily Kngwarreye's best year ever with total sales almost tripling each of the previous two years despite a clearance rate of just 50%.
 2008 may have seen the number of works on offer drop from 69 to 46 but her clearance rate for the year jumped to 72%, due to the enormous amount of publicity generated by her international retrospective.
 2009 saw her clearance rate return to 66% a good 10% above her career average at that time.

-Earth's Creation II painted in 1995, holds her fourth, fifth and eigth highest results.
+Earth's Creation II painted in 1995, holds three of her top ten highest results.
 When originally offered in 2007 through Lawson~Menzies the work sold for $336,000 then a year later it sold through Deutscher~Menzies for $360,000.
 In 2011 this same work was re-offered through Menzies and sold for only $226,727.
 A rare loss for one of Rod Menzies' 'notorious' buyer groups.
 Throughout 2012 and 2013, despite a very soft market, Emily's sales remained execptionally strong.
 She was once again the most successful artist each year recording more than $1 million in sales in 2012 and a staggering $2.5 million in 2013 when her clearance rate was a very healthy 69% and average prices exceeded $70,000.
 In 2012, Emily's exceptional work Summer Rains on Alalgura 1991 sold at Mossgreen's Ross and Rona Clarke sale recording her eighth highest result.
 This fell to ninth in 2013 after a very early work Alhalkere 1989 sold in Bonham's Grundy sale for her fifth highest record of $305,000.
 Another 1989 work squeezed into Emily's top ten during 2013 making this an excellent year for the artist whose AIAM rating for the year was more than double that of her nearest rival.

 The prices of her better paintings have consistently risen since 2000 with the exception of 2005 when a glut of works were offered for sale at auction.
 Average prices rose from around $20,000 in 1997 to over $34,712 by the end of 2007 and, on the back of her Tokyo retrospective, to $35,381 by the end of the following year.
 It now sits at $38,680.
 Yet, of the 1137 individual paintings offered for sale through auction houses since her career began, the majority have been valued at between just $5,000 and $50,000.
 This has been due to both the large number of smaller works that she produced, and the premium paid for relatively rare major works created early in her career.
 Only 60% of all works by Emily have sold when offered, despite major auction houses vetting the works heavily and dismissing any other than the best works carrying preferred provenance.